 (One thing I will remember next time is to have some cash so I could tip the bellman—I felt a bit in poor form for not having remembered.
 But he was professional enough not to say anything and I made sure to add even more pep than usual to my smile and thank you.
 In French—important.)

-Top Tip: If you choose the red-eye flight, don’t underestimate effect that changing your clothes will have on you after a not-so-great night’s sleep on a plane.
-I would have wilted in the heat if I’d stayed in my plane outfit.
+Top Tip: If you choose the red-eye flight, don’t underestimate the effect a quick outfit change and brush of teeth will have on you after a not-so-great night’s sleep on a plane.

 Where to stay